mrrda1969/api_gen/example/README.md

 ## 5. Output

-After running either method, you will find generated Dart model files in the `example/models` directory.
+After running either method, you will find generated Dart model files in the `lib/models` directory of your project.

 ---